moustafa-brahimi/huskycat/README.md

 # huskycat
-huskycat is a collection of custom Wordpress customizer controls
+Huskycat is a collection of custom Wordpress customizer controls, and helpers